-In the coming year, we are planning to work with an existing government school in a village called Jhatingdi in Himachal Pradesh.
+This season, we are working with an existing government school in a village called Jhatingdi in Himachal Pradesh.
 Although they do learn English at school, most kids don't land up speaking with confidence due to several factors.
 We have collaborated with the school to provide extra classes for spoken English.
 Gradually do various creative workshops.
 We start with kids from class 6 onward.
-The volunteer is expected to conduct classes on their own.
-They have to study the school syllabus and apply creative learning techniques which will help the students to speak with confidence.

 Help with Computers / internet

 The school is a 40 minute walk from the house, through a deodar and rhododendron forest.
-We also have a motorbike and bicycles, if you can ride up and down a dirt track.
-We have a local project lead who will help align with the school staff and kids.
-She will also plan the schedule and monitor the progress.
-Due to the nature of the task, we prefer volunteers who are willing to stay for longer periods.
+Due to the nature of the task, we prefer volunteers who enjoy walking in nature, and are willing to stay for longer periods.
 This way, the kids can develop some familiarity and comfort and hence progress.

 Our place is a beautiful private house, situated on top of a mountain.
 Made with a lot of love by a bunch of us, it is made for community style living, comfortable enough to accommodate 10 people.
 We wake up to some incredible scenery of the Himalayas every day.
 It is situated right on top of a mountain ridge at 2250mts, with spectacular 360 degree views.
 During the paragliding season (Mar/Apr and Oct/Nov), we have many friends from many countries visiting us.
 Other times, its more peaceful.
 The house is powered with solar-panels and is off the grid.
 The winter can be harsh (we have snow for a couple of weeks every year), and its nice to load up on firewood and coffee at this time.